The Big Stuffed Dog

 The Big Stuffed Dog is a 1981 children's film about the adventures of a plush Snoopy.
-It aired on NBC as part of its Project Peacock series which featured family-based specials and programming.
+It was produced by Lee Mendelson Film Productions and was broadcast on NBC as part of its Project Peacock series which featured family-based specials and programming.

 Plot

 A little boy named Petey takes his big Snoopy doll on his airplane trip, only to lose it after landing at the airport.
 Petey looks for the doll as it goes on an adventure of its own and is passed around from person to person.